 Though Jackson, a Florida resident, had never visited Colorado State, he included the College of Veterinary Medicine and Biomedical Sciences in his estate plans to support research in feline CRF.
 The future is promising – the College’s recent laboratory studies have shown that stem cell therapy has potential to improve kidney function and prevent scarring that forms in the kidneys as a result of the disease.
 With Jackson’s support through "The Buttons duh Cat Legacy Fund," research will continue to advance – a lasting tribute to a cat that so clearly demonstrated the strength of the human-animal bond.

-Jackson and his wife, Stacy, have now welcomed two new feline friends into their home.
+Jackson and his wife, Stacy, have since welcomed two new feline friends into their home.
 The couple agrees that Sabrina and Princess are great company and ease their grief, but that Buttons, the beautiful Maine Coon they adopted as an 8-week-old kitten, will always be missed.

 Jackson is pleased he will be leaving a legacy for future cat owners who may face the challenges and heartbreak of feline CRF.
 He’s confident that CSU will continue to do great work in this field and may one day find a cure.